Drainage Careers Advice: How Chris Went From Trainee Drainage Engineer to CCTV Systems Manager

-We’re dedicated to making sure that a fantastic and rewarding career in the drainage industry is more than just a Pipe Dream and that it’s attainable for everyone who starts working in the sector and with Lanes Group.
+We’re dedicated to ensuring that a fantastic and rewarding career in the drainage industry is more than a pipe dream and that it’s attainable for everyone who starts working in the sector and with Lanes Group.

 • How he got started in the industry